 Risk Reason for risk identification Key aspects of our proposed response to the risk Presumed risk of fraud in revenue recognition ISA (UK) 240 Under ISA (UK) 240 there is a rebuttable presumed risk that revenue may be misstated due to the improper recognition of revenue.
-Having considered the risk factors set out in ISA 240 and the nature of revenue streams at the Authority, we have determined that the risk of fraud arising from improper revenue recognition can be rebutted, because: This presumption can be rebutted if the auditor there is little incentive to manipulate revenue recognition misstatement due to fraud relating to improper recognition.
-T A V t opportunities to manipulate revenue recognition are very limited • the culture and ethical frameworks of local authorities, including the Fire Authority, mean that all forms of fraud are seen as unacceptable.
+Having considered the risk factors set out in ISA 240 and the nature of revenue streams at the Authority, we have determined that the risk of fraud arising from improper revenue recognition can be rebutted, because: 10/1 (011) 2 10 This presumption can be rebutted if the auditor • there is little incentive to manipulate revenue recognition concludes that there is no risk of material • opportunities to manipulate revenue recognition are very limited misstatement due to fraud relating to improper recognition. • the culture and ethical frameworks of local authorities, including the Fire Authority, mean that all forms of fraud are seen as unacceptable.
 Therefore, we have concluded that this is not an area of significant risk for the Authority.
-We will continue to review and test, on a sample basis, material revenue transactions, ensuring that it remains appropriate to rebut the presumed risk fraud in revenue recognition.
-Risk of fraud related to expenditure recognition PAF Practice Note 10 In line with the Public Audit Forum Practice Note 10, in the public sector, auditors must also consider the risk that material misstatements due to fraudulent Having considered the risk factors and the nature of expenditure streams at the Authority, we have determined that the risk of fraud arising from improper expenditure recognition can be rebutted, because: A Produce Note to of expenditure recognition (for instance by deferring expenditure to a later period).
-As most public bodies are net spending bodies, then the risk of material misstatement due to fraud related to expenditure recognition may in some cases be greater than the risk of material misstatements due to fraud related to revenue recognition. there is little incentive to manipulate expenditure recognition opportunities to manipulate expenditure recognition are very limited • the culture and ethical frameworks of local authorities, including the Fire Authority, mean that all forms of fraud are seen as unacceptable.
+We will continue to review and test, on a sample basis, material revenue transactions, ensuring that it remains appropriate to rebut the presumed risk fraud in revenue recognition. expenditure recognition in the public sector, auditors must also consider the Having considered the risk factors and the nature of expenditure streams at the Authority, we have determined that the risk of fraud arising from improper expenditure recognition can be rebutted, because: TALL LIGHT TO THE TO financial reporting may arise from the manipulation of expenditure recognition (for instance by deferring expenditure to a later period).
+As most public bodies are net spending bodies, then the risk of material misstatement due to fraud related to expenditure recognition may in some cases be greater than the risk of material misstatements due to fraud related to revenue recognition. there is little incentive to manipulate expenditure recognition • opportunities to manipulate expenditure recognition are very limited • the culture and ethical frameworks of local authorities, including the Fire Authority, mean that all forms of fraud are seen as unacceptable.
 Therefore, we have concluded that this is not an area of significant risk for the Authority.
 We will continue to review and test, on a sample basis, material expenditure transactions, ensuring that it remains appropriate to rebut the risk fraud in expenditure recognition.

-Risk Reason for risk identification Key aspects of our proposed response to the risk ManagementUnder ISA (UK) 240 there is a non-rebuttable presumed risk thatover-ride ofthe risk of management over-ride of controls is present in allcontrolsentities.
-We will: • evaluate the design and effectiveness of management controls over journals • analyse the journals listing and determine the criteria for selecting high risk unusual journals test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration gain an understanding of the accounting estimates and critical judgments applied made by management and consider their reasonableness with regard to corroborative evidence evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions
+Risk Reason for risk identification Key aspects of our proposed response to the risk Management over-ride of controls Under ISA (UK) 240 there is a non-rebuttable presumed risk that the risk of management over-ride of controls is present in all entities.
+We will: evaluate the design and effectiveness of management controls over journals analyse the journals listing and determine the criteria for selecting high risk unusual journals test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration gain an understanding of the accounting estimates and critical judgments applied made by management and consider their reasonableness with regard to corroborative evidence • evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions